 The tension you can face is, how larger your Baritone Ukulele is, the higher tension your Baritone Ukulele is under.

 Using special Baritone GCEA strings one can tune Baritone to GCEA like Soprano, Concert, and Tenor.
-But the noted point is, one has to use special GCEA strings , since these will help to avoid both over tightening DGBE strings and damaging the Baritone and strings.
+But the noted point is, one has to use special GCEA strings since these will help to avoid both over-tightening DGBE strings and damaging the Baritone and strings.

 From the very beginning, there are two versions of chords to tune a Baritone Ukulele:

-I have presented two images for you to understand the both versions.
+I have presented two images for you to understand both versions.
 The first one is New Version.
 That is the new version of the common chords chart to tune the Baritone Ukulele.
 It can be called the Higher Resolution Version.
 The note is: DGBE Tuning

 And the second one is the Old Version.

-Then, if the other sized ukuleles’ chords are understandable to you then you will understand easily that the chord shapes are nearly the same, without the Baritone’s chords.
+Then, if the other sized ukuleles’ chords are understandable to you you will understand easily that the chord shapes are nearly the same, without the Baritone’s chords.
 They are a fifth lower.

 The Scale of a Tuned Baritone Ukulele